Canon 20D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon 77D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 20D: